 Some insurance companies will pay for breast reduction if it’s medically necessary, however, they may require that a certain amount of breast tissue is removed.
 Photographs will be taken which will be used for the pre-authorization process with your insurance company.
 Our office will contact your insurance company to obtain pre-authorization

 Breast reduction is relatively straightforward.
 But as with any operation, there are risks associated with surgery, there is always a possibility of complications, including bleeding, infection, or reaction to the anesthesia.
-Slow or poor wound healing along the suture line is a factor, which is sometimes seen in patients that smoke.
-We recommend that our patients stop smoking for at least 2 weeks before and after surgery.
+Slow or poor wound healing along the suture line as well as fat necrosis is a possibility, especially in association with obesity, diabetes and smoking.
+We recommend that our patients stop smoking for at least 6 weeks before and after surgery.
 You can reduce your risks by closely following our medical team’s advice both before and after surgery.

 Be sure to ask about limited incision breast surgery.

 Your surgeon may require you to have a mammogram (breast x-ray) before surgery.
-We also strongly encourage our patients to donate a unit of blood before surgery.
-If a transfusion is needed your own blood is used.
 Our office assists in making these arrangements.
 When the date for your procedures has been set, we will provide you with specific instructions for the days immediately before and after surgery.
 A number of points may be covered, including:

 Breast reduction is generally done in a hospital with general anesthesia, as an outpatient procedure.
-The surgery itself usually takes two hours.
+The surgery itself usually takes two – three hours.
 You can expect to go home several hours after surgery.

 After surgery, you will spend approximately one hour in the recovery area, and then return to the outpatient care unit until you are ready to go home.
 There will be gauze sponges covering the breasts as well as a surgical bra.
 Patients wear the bra night and day for the first week, and then for several weeks afterwards.
 You may feel some discomfort for the first couple of days; we will prescribe medication to lessen the discomfort.

-Your first menstruation following surgery may cause your breasts to swell and hurt.
-You may also experience random, shooting pains for a few months.
-You can expect some loss of feeling in your nipples and breast skin, caused by the swelling after surgery.
-This usually diminishes over the next six weeks or so.
+You may experience random, shooting pains for a few months.
+You can expect some loss of feeling in your nipples and breast skin caused by swelling after surgery.
+This usually diminishes over the next six months or so.
 In some patients, however, it may last a year or more.

 Although you may be up and about, your breasts may ache occasionally for a couple of weeks.
 You should avoid lifting or pushing anything heavy for three or four weeks.
 We will give you detailed instructions for resuming your normal activities.
 Most women can return to work (if it’s not too strenuous) and social activities in about two weeks.
 But you’ll have much less stamina for several weeks, and should limit your exercises to stretching, bending, and swimming until your energy level returns.